Canadiens vs Blue Jackets Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 17)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Canadiens and Blue Jackets and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every past game between the Canadiens and Blue Jackets and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the growing factor knucklehead sportsbettors regularly put on player performance factors between a Canadiens team going up against a possibly strong Blue Jackets team.
-We’ve found the true game analytics might reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most keyed in on the trending weight knucklehead sportsbettors often put on player performance factors between a Canadiens team going up against a possibly improved Blue Jackets team.
+In reality, the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.